Lucas-Hermus/DriveSmart/README.md

 # about
 This is my final exam project for my MBO school.
+This project has been made for a fictional driving school as a means to automate the process and remove paperwork.
+For this exam, I was tasked with creating the Instructor part of a larger project that would later be put together with two other students.
+In this repository you will find my part of the exam; "Instructor".

 # installation